levenlabs/thumper/README.md

 "alert" encompasses all of the following:

 * A time interval to perform the alert check at
-* A query to be performed against elasticsearch
+* A search to be performed against elasticsearch
-* A condition to check the query results against
+* A condition to check the search results against
 * A set of actions to take should the condition return true

 thumper runs with one or more alerts defined in its configuration, each one